By Nancy Mann Jackson

 The single biggest reason office managers don't buy in bulk?
 Lack of storage space.
 In a Staples Business Advantage survey on the topic, more than half of respondents cited this issue as the main obstacle to bulk shopping — far more than any other cause.

 A lack of space doesn't have to prevent you from saving money on office supplies.
 With a little flexibility and creativity, many office managers can find ways to manage storage for their bulk purchases in order to maximize savings.
-Here are four approaches to consider.
+Here are three approaches to consider.

 1. Space Out Delivery Times